manuelruivodeoliveira/manuelruivodeoliveira.github.io/_pages/about.md

 # Education

 Ph.D. in Mathematics
 2019-2024
 The University of British Columbia
 Dissertation: Free boundary minimal submanifolds in geodesic balls of simply connected space forms
 Supervisor: <a href="https://personal.math.ubc.ca/~afraser/" target="_blank">Ailana Fraser</a>

+Master of Mathematics (with Honours)
+2015-2019
+The University of Warwick
+Dissertation: The curve shortening flow for properly embedded curves in the plane
+Supervisor: <a href="https://homepages.warwick.ac.uk/~maseq/" target="_blank">Peter Topping</a>